Frequently asked questions

 What is equity?

-Equity is any savings (excluding pension savings) or property that you our your partner/spouse own or part own.
+Equity is any savings (excluding pension savings) or property, including land, that you or any household member over 18, own or part own.

 Does it need to be by the Applicant?

-No. The Anti-Social Behaviour could be carried out by a member of the household who is intending to live in the property
+No. The unacceptable behaviour could be carried out by any member of the household who is intending to live in the property

-There are six Priority Bands.
-Each Band groups together different housing need factors and puts them in order priority.
-Priority Band A, B and C include applications who are in a ‘housing need’ that is identified in legislation.
+There are six Preference Bands.
+Each Band groups together different housing need factors.
+Preference Bands A, B, C & D include applications who are in a ‘housing need’ that is identified in legislation.

-Priority Band A, B and C also include some ‘housing needs’ that are priorities for Ceredigion.
-They are:
+Preference Bands A, B, C & D also include some ‘housing needs’ that are priorities for Ceredigion.

 • A Ceredigion Social Housing tenant occupying an adapted property for which they have no need